• Skip to primary navigation

 How to Make Cute Christmas Place Cards on a Table

-Things you should know when doing this project?
+What are some things you should know when doing this project?

-Using clear glue is best when adding the gems.
+Clear glue is best when adding gems.

 The two-inch width for the name was primarily because I had that much space left at the top of the wreath.
 If you find larger or smaller wreaths, you must adjust this width.